fara-pug/fara-pug/index.md

         within a range they know about
         All scouts within, say, 50km?
 75..100km? around Relica seem to know the same thing.

-14. Shrines
+8. Shrines (on the map?)

     A powerful artifact of one of the gods rests behind the locked door which you can /inspect to know what you need to do to open it.
 On each side of the shrine there are statues, which have had a runestone pried out of them.
 One of the statues is probably in disrepair.

-15. Summoning Circle
+9. Summoning Circle (on the map?)

     -   Rift beasts
     -   Maybe take 3 CRPs to a Summoning Circle?

-16. Trader
+10. Trader

     Also another random encounter is a trader.